nikotang/patient-bird/README.md

 <h1 align="center">🐦 Patient Bird</h1>

 <h2 align="center">A Discord chatbot powered by LLMs.
-Written in Python 🐍 with Discord.py 🤖 and Langchain 🦜🔗.</h2>
+Written in Python 🐍 with Discord.py 🤖, LangChain 🦜🔗 & LangGraph 🦜🕸️.</h2>

-Less like an assistant and more like a bird that tweets along with your conversations.
+Like a bird that tweets along with your conversations.

-Works out of the box, but also a good starting point for your own bot.
 An API key is all you need.

 ## 🔑 Key Features